• Skip to primary navigation

 Begin by adding slightly less milk substitute than the original recipe suggests, then gradually adjust in small increments until you achieve the ideal level of creaminess.

-It’s important to note that you have the flexibility to add more “milk,” but once it’s in, you can’t remove it.
-This process allows you to tailor the mac and cheese to your preferred taste and texture, ensuring a satisfying and delicious outcome every time you make it.
+You have the flexibility to add more "milk," but once it's in, you can't remove it.
+This process allows you to tailor the mac and cheese to your preferred taste and texture, making sure a satisfying and delicious outcome every time you make it.

 Variations and Additions to Amp Up Your Mac

-If you’re feeling adventurous or just want to switch things up, there are plenty of ways to elevate your lactose-free Kraft Mac and Cheese.
+If you're feeling adventurous or just want to switch things up, there are plenty of ways to improve your lactose-free Kraft Mac and Cheese.
 Here are some ideas to get you started:

 Crispy Bacon Bits - A Salty, Savory Addition

 Who can resist the allure of crispy bacon?
-Its smoky richness pairs beautifully with the cheese sauce, adding a layer of complexity to the dish.
+Its smoky richness goes well with the cheese sauce, adding complexity to the dish.

 Diced Jalapeños - For the Bold and Spicy